 When it comes to work and companies, people come and go, right?
-Sure, that’s true, but it’s also an issue.
-According to the latest employee retention statistics, companies can’t continue to afford to lose people and recruit new ones to replace them.
+That might be true, but it’s also an issue.
+According to the latest employee retention statistics, companies can’t afford to keep losing people and recruiting new ones to replace them.

-If you’re uncertain of what employee retention is - it’s the number of employees a company managed to keep in a specific period of time.
+If you’re uncertain of what employee retention is - it’s the number of employees a company manages to keep in a specific period.
 The turnover rate is the ratio between old and new employees - sometimes also called an attrition rate.

-- 65% of employees think they can find a better position elsewhere.
+- 45% of US employees are currently looking for a better position elsewhere.

 - Employee retention rates hit a record low in March 2020.

-- Good retention can maximize company profits up to 4 times.
+- Good retention can maximize company profits up to four times.